haarg-contrib/Archive-Tar/README.md

 # mount -t tmpfs -o size=20m tmpfs /mnt/myramdisk
 ```

-and then feeding the ramdisk as a temporary directory to
+and then feeding the RAM disk as a temporary directory to
 **Archive::Tar::Wrapper**, like

 ```perl